 Detection Latency.
-Detectors, in this system, need to see all blockchain data (as well as peer-to-peer broadcasts, if using the aforementioned SegWit-like approach).
+Detectors, in this system, needs to see all blockchain data (as well as peer-to-peer broadcasts, if using the aforementioned SegWit-like approach).
 Interaction with recipients can happen in a couple of ways.

 In the single-shot model, the recipient makes a stateless query to the detector: it provides a detection key, a range of blocks to scan, and a bound \bar{k} on the number of pertinent messages; and asks the detector to digest those blocks with respect to that key.
 The detector runs all of the Retrieve algorithm.
-Response latency is high: 0.405 core-seconds/msg.
+Response latency is high: about 0.25 sec per message (cf. Table 3).

 The subscribe and finalize model utilizes the streaming variant of Section 7.5.
 The recipient provides a detection key and asks to subscribe to ongoing (and perhaps some past) transactions.
 The server starts processing these transactions, doing most of the computation (i.e., homomorphically computing the PV ciphertexts).
-At some later time, the recipient shows up and asks the server to finalize the results and pack them into a digest, with respect to some \bar{k} .
+Later, the recipient shows up and asks the server to finalize the results and pack them into a digest, with respect to some \bar{k} .
 Neither the finalization time nor message bound \bar{k} need be known in advance.
-This reduces finalization to 0.0009 coreseconds/msg.
+This reduces finalization to 0.00012 core-seconds/msg.

 Detection Cost.
-The computational cost for detectors is roughly \$1.92 per million payments scanned (for each recipient served), using commodity cloud computing.51 This implies \$0.036/month detection cost for Zcash's current shielded payments usage, or \$3.12/month for the current usage rate of Monero (the highest-volume privacy-enhanced cryptocurrency).
-In the hypothetical case where all of Bitcoin's payments were instead done as Zcash shielded payments, detection cost would grow to \$150/month.
+The computational cost for detectors is $\sim \$1.7$ per million payments scanned (for each recipient served), using commodity cloud computing.
+This implies \$0.032/month detection cost for Zcash's current shielded payments usage, or \$2.75/month for the current usage rate of Monero (the highest-volume privacy-enhanced cryptocurrency).
+In the hypothetical case where all of Bitcoin's payments were instead done as Zcash shielded payments, detection cost would grow to \$25.5/month.